swcarpentry/git-novice/04-history.md

 *before* the change we're trying to undo.
 A common mistake is to use the revision number of the commit in which we made the change we're trying to get rid of.
-In the example below, we want retrieve the state from before the most recent commit (`HEAD~1`), which is revision `f22b25e`:
+In the example below, we want to retrieve the state from before the most recent commit (`HEAD~1`), which is revision `f22b25e`:

 ![Git Checkout](fig/git-checkout.svg)